La Rioja

 |

-Exports of goods from La Rioja were among the best performers in 2023, with growth of 9.5% (–1.4% in Spain), supported by sales of semi-manufactured goods (especially chemical products) and some types of food, such as processed foods – in contrast, exports of meat and wine suffered a sharp downturn.
-Despite the slowdown seen at the start of 2024 (+1.4% year-on-year in January), they are above the national average (–2.5%) and 21.8% higher than in 2019 (vs +29.5%).
+Exports of goods from La Rioja were among the best performers in 2023, with growth of 9.5% (–1.4% in Spain), supported by sales of semi-manufactured goods (especially chemical products) and some types of food, such as processed foods; however, exports of meat and wine suffered a sharp downturn.
+Despite the slowdown seen in 2024 (+3.6% year-on-year in January-July), they remain above the national average (–0.9%).

 Table of indicators